News and events

 In the last year, Robotics Engineering has received more than 450 applications from abroad

 Robotics Engineering is considered a high-quality, best-practice, demanding study program organized in full compliance with EMARO.
 It is organized in two phases: the first year is dedicated to strengthening the basic engineering background and the integration of heterogeneous skills, whereas the second year is dedicated to the acquisition of advanced, robotics-related knowledge, and to an extended, important, thesis work.

 Robotics Engineering is aimed at Italian and foreign students who want to get an interdisciplinary, solid, and varied level or preparation in robotics.
-Afterwards, students will be well-prepared for professional work as well as a research career.
+Afterward, students will be well-prepared for professional work as well as a research career.
 Such preparation is related to:

 - Mathematical basics (modeling, simulation, optimization)